4lessandrodev/type-ddd/README.md

 import { DomainId, ShortDomainId } from 'types-ddd';

 const ID = DomainId.create(); // 3x faster than uuid lib

+// Do you want to know if a new id was created?

+console.log(ID.isNew);
+> true

 console.log(ID.uid);
 > "461235de-ec04-48aa-af94-31fbfa95efcf"